- Code SPAN1001

 - Areas of interest European Languages, International Relations, Translation Studies, Latin American Languages, Latin American Studies

 This course is a practical introduction to the Spanish language.
-Based on a communicative and culture-based approach, this course is designed to develop basic listening, speaking, reading and writing skills in the Spanish language.
-Students are introduced to grammatical and syntactic structures, and training in language learning strategies is provided.
-The student acquires the language largely through simulated real-life situations in the classroom as well as in the laboratory.
+Based on a communicative and culture-based approach, this course is designed to develop basic listening, speaking, reading and writing skills in the Spanish language at an A1 level in the Common European Framework of Reference for Languages.
+The student acquires the language largely through simulated real-life situations in the classroom as well as through grammar modules.
 Throughout the semester, cultural aspects of the Hispanic world are introduced through the language classes.

 - identify differences and similarities of grammatical structures in Spanish and English;